pwin/Hackdays/RedSlopes/Red_Slope_2.md

 In the above example the polygons representing the boundaries of local authority areas are simple join-the-dots polygons.
 In this next Red Slope real map data will be introduced and will be used as the substrate on which to represent data that includes geographic reference co-ordinates of latitude and longitude.
 There are several sources of map tiles including Ordnance Survey, Open Street Map, Google and Bing (Microsoft) and also numerous ArcGIS servers.

-One javascript library that makes working with map tiles reasonably straightforeward is [Leaflet](http://leafletjs.com/).
+One javascript library that makes working with map tiles reasonably straightforward is [Leaflet](http://leafletjs.com/).
 Another is [OpenLayers](http://openlayers.org/) - see also the [OpenLayers v3](http://ol3js.org/) site.

 Start off with Leaflet.
 Create the following HTML file, save it and look at it in your browser.